micmejia/bible-dump/NKJV/Jeremiah/Jer 30.md

 For I will restore health to you And heal you of your wounds,' says the Lord, 'Because they called you an outcast _saying:_ "This _is_ Zion; No one seeks her." '

 ###### 18
-"Thus says the Lord: 'Behold, I will bring back the captivity of Jacob's tents, And have mercy on his dwelling places; The city shall be built upon its own [^d]mound, And the palace shall remain according to its own plan.
+"Thus says the Lord: 'Behold, I will bring back the captivity of Jacob's tents, And have mercy on his dwelling places; The city shall be built upon its own mound, And the palace shall remain according to its own plan.

 ###### 19
 Then out of them shall proceed thanksgiving And the voice of those who make merry; I will multiply them, and they shall not diminish; I will also glorify them, and they shall not be small.